saroj2006/Page-Replacement-Simulator/README.md

    - The program will display the number of page faults for each algorithm

 Example:
--Enter number of frames: 3
+Enter number of frames: 3
--Enter number of pages: 10
+Enter number of pages: 10
--Enter page sequence: 7 0 1 2 0 3 4 2 3 0
+Enter page sequence: 7 0 1 2 0 3 4 2 3 0

 Sample Output:
 FIFO Page Faults: 7